-You can also tumble dry the protector on medium heat.
-Most mattress protectors – especially ones that are waterproof – suggest you dry your protector on a low tumble dry.
+There is also the option to tumble dry the protector on medium heat.
+Most mattress protectors – especially ones that are waterproof – suggest drying the protector on a low tumble dry.

 Drying protectors on too high of a heat can damage the waterproof membrane on mattress protectors.
-I recommend to always follow the specific set of care instructions for your protector.
+I recommend to always follow the specific set of care instructions for the protector.

-As I mentioned at the beginning of my review, this protector is intended to defend your bed and there’s no better way to do that than to protect your mattress from spills and accidents.
-Often, water or liquid stains and damage will make your mattress warranty invalid.
+As I mentioned at the beginning of my review, this protector is intended to defend the bed and there’s no better way to do that than to protect the mattress from spills and accidents.
+Often, water or liquid stains and damage will make the mattress warranty invalid.

 I poured 10 oz of water into the center of the Defend-A-Bed mattress protector.
 I waited two hours and lifted up the protector to feel underneath for any moisture or dampness.